ColBERT: Using BERT Sentence Embedding in Parallel Neural Networks for Computational Humor: Abstract

 \section{Abstract}

-Automatic humor detection has interesting use cases in modern technologies, such as chatbots and virtual assistants.
-In this paper, we propose a novel approach for detecting humor in short texts based on the general linguistic structure of humor.
-Our proposed method uses BERT to generate embeddings for sentences of a given text and uses these embeddings as inputs of parallel lines of hidden layers in a neural network.
-These lines are finally concatenated to predict the target value.
-For evaluation purposes, we created a new dataset for humor detection consisting of 200k formal short texts (100k positive and 100k negative).
-Experimental results show that our proposed method can determine humor in short texts with accuracy and an F1-score of 98.2 percent.
-Our 8-layer model with 110M parameters outperforms the baseline models with a large margin, showing the importance of utilizing linguistic structure of texts in machine learning models.
+Automation of humor detection and rating has interesting use cases in modern technologies, such as humanoid robots, chatbots, and virtual assistants.
+In this paper, we propose a novel approach for detecting and rating humor in short texts based on a popular linguistic theory of humor.
+The proposed technical method initiates by separating sentences of the given text and utilizing the BERT model to generate embeddings for each one.
+The embeddings are fed to separate lines of hidden layers in a neural network (one line for each sentence) to extract latent features.
+At last, the parallel lines are concatenated to determine the congruity and other relationships between the sentences and predict the target value.
+We accompany the paper with a novel dataset for humor detection consisting of 200,000 formal short texts.
+In addition to evaluating our work on the novel dataset, we participated in a live machine learning competition focused on rating humor in Spanish tweets.
+The proposed model obtained F1 scores of 0.982 and 0.869 in the humor detection experiments which outperform general and state-of-the-art models.
+The evaluation performed on two contrasting settings confirm the strength and robustness of the model and suggests two important factors in achieving high accuracy in the current task: 1) usage of sentence embeddings and 2) utilizing the linguistic structure of humor in designing the proposed model.